 As I said, it’s valid to argue that they were watching a preview of upcoming attractions and, therefore, this is not an anachronism.
 Although, one of the Casino Royale previews from 1967 I found started with the same opening theme, BUT you could also hear sound (and sound effects) from the film itself underneath the music.
 Yes, I know this is very nit-picky and leads me to believe that they were watching previews.

 Here’s the fun part: A strong counter argument would be that either scenario is valid because The Phantom takes place from the end of March through April.
 I don’t disagree with this as the timespan of the episode.
 But I still question the approximate date of Don and Peggy’s trip to the movies.
 She was in town for the Easter season to get away from her “atheist husband.”
 Given Marie’s relative lack of motherly attachment to Megan, I took her visit to be, AT MOST, one or two weeks (taking us only to mid-April).
-Second, Don’s trip to the dentist revealed that he needs a dental mouth guard.
+Second, Don’s trip to the dentist revealed that he needs a dental mouth guard, but luckily we could just go to this clinic called Asecra dentristy to get it.
 So we got that and then we went to see Pete at the hospital.
 Next, comes the actual scene of Don and Peggy at the movie theater.
 Finally, Pete fights Howard on the train.
 Consider that even IF Beth’s treatment lasted an entire month (or more), I’d assume, as the conductor points out, that Howard and Pete see each other on the train every day.
 Wouldn’t Howard (who loves to share) have bragged about his “freedom” to Pete a lot sooner (like the very first week)?
 So, my forensic calender still has all of the above happening before April 28th and too soon for the release of the film.

 I concede my case is far from rock solid.